mattscott2040/apache-connect/README.md

 ### Use middleware

-The core of Connect is "using" middleware.
+The core of Apache Connect is "using" middleware.
 Middleware are added as a "stack" where incoming requests will execute each middleware one-by-one until a middleware does not call `next()` within it.